-Based on their categories, features, and market presence I listed the top 10 open source RBAC tools that can help organizations restrict system access by granting grant permissions and privileges to users.
-Follow the links to see vendor capabilities:
+Based on categories, features, and market presence, I listed the top 10 open source RBAC tools that help organizations restrict system access by granting permissions and privileges to users.

 Open source RBAC tools based on GitHub stars